CSV Template Structure (Add new items)

 No

-Policy tags (only applicable for term)
+Policy tags (only for Term)

-Must exist policy
+Must match existing policy

 PII